top of page

 3. Proteins are the most complex.
 At their most basic, proteins are constituted by a long string of amino acids that make up the chemical formula of the protein molecule.
 However, information is also contained in the secondary structure of protein molecules (folding patterns along the length the amino acid chain), tertiary structure (three dimensional structure of the protein) and quaternary structures (combinations of proteins that fit together).

-Ketone esters and salts (i.e., exogenous ketones) can serve as a fourth category of macronutrient (Christofferson 2020), although these exist as only supplements, rather than in natural foods.
+Ketone esters and salts (i.e., exogenous ketones) can serve as an additional category of macronutrient (Christofferson 2020), although these exist as only supplements, rather than in natural foods.

 Within each macro-category of nutrients, there are subcategories that can have different effects on health and body composition.
-No one has popularized this realization better than Dr. Paul Saladino, who has experimented with vegan, carnivore, and what he calls "animal-based" diets.
+No one has popularized this realization better than Paul Saladino MD, who has experimented with vegan, carnivore, and what he calls "animal-based" diets.
 Rather than make complicated chemical distinctions to identify nutritional subcategories, Saladino separates macronutrients into simpler general categories:

 Seeds, roots, leaves, and stems are not well-suited for human consumption, because plants incorporate chemical defenses into these parts of their organism to discourage predation.
 Animals that forage on these foods (e.g., cows, gorillas) need extensive digestive tracts to detoxify them.
 Human beings, with our comparative small stomachs, are ill-equipped to digest these macronutrients.

-Beans, nuts, grains, and the flours ground from them are seeds, so they belong in this category of foods to use only as a last resort.
-Most importantly, this category also includes seed oils (i.e., so-called vegetable oils like corn, cottonseed, soy, peanut, and sunflower oils).
-Not only are these oils extracted from seeds -- which plants are evolutionarily adapted to defend -- but their production requires chemical processing to detoxify and preserve them.
-The result of seed oils extraction is a barely edible fat poorly suited as building blocks for cell membranes, and vulnerable to toxic cross-linking during heating.
+Beans, nuts, grains, and the flours ground from them are seeds, so they belong in this category of foods to use only as a last resort, or as medicines.
+This category also includes seed oils (i.e., so-called vegetable oils like corn, cottonseed, soy, peanut, and sunflower oils).
+Not only are these oils extracted from seeds -- which plants are adapted to defend from predation -- but their production from some crops such as cotton and rapeseed requires chemical processing to detoxify and preserve them.
+The result of mass seed oil extraction is a barely edible fat poorly suited as building blocks for cell membranes, and vulnerable to toxic cross-linking during heating.

 Fruits and berries package their seeds with an energy-rich layer of food called the endocarp that offers foragers a nutritional reward when eaten.
 Fruit seeds are typically well-defended against digestion, so that the animal or human who eats the entire fruit may pass the seeds in their nitrogen-rich feces, where it will germinate into a new fruit plant.
 In this way, fruit and berry plants are evolutionarily adapted for a mutualistic relationship with their predators.